grafana/grafana/docs/sources/administration/configuration.md

 ### tls_handshake_timeout_seconds

-The length of time that Grafana will wait for a succussful TLS handshake with the datasource.
+The length of time that Grafana will wait for a successful TLS handshake with the datasource.
 Default is `10` seconds.
 For more details check the [Transport.TLSHandshakeTimeout](https://golang.org/pkg/net/http/#Transport.TLSHandshakeTimeout) documentation.

 ### expect_continue_timeout_seconds